Our New Focus: Value Creation

 Webster’s new MBA curriculum, launched in Fall 2020 (see brochure), takes the Value Creation paradigm as a guiding principle to drive program content.

 The program also acknowledges the paramount importance of quality business leaders for the ongoing sustainability of the business enterprise; so the program will concurrently address competencies needed for your personal effectiveness that are aligned with professional success.

-Admissions are also offered for starting in our Fall 2 term (begins in mid-October) and Spring 2 term (begins in mid-March).
-Depending on your prior learning and waivers, there may also be options to begin with courses during other entry dates in September, January or May.
+Admissions for the upcoming 2021-22 Academic Year will be available for starting in our Fall semester (begins in late August) and Spring semester (begins in mid- January).
+Depending on your prior learning and waivers, there may also be options to begin with courses during other entry dates in October 2021 or March 2022.

 • Value Creation

 • Marketing Analysis and Business Planning

 • Information Support for Decision Making